Weather of 2008: Tornadoes

+Tropical cyclones

 Cyclone Nargis near peak intensity on May 1.

 In early February, Cyclone Ivan made landfall in eastern Madagascar, affecting some areas already hit by Cyclone Fame, and killing 93 people and displacing nearly 200,000.
 Early in March, Cyclone Jokwe impacted parts of Mozambique and the northern tip of Madagascar, killing 20 in Mozambique and destroying over 8,000 homes.
 In April, Typhoon Neoguri developed and became the earliest tropical cyclone to hit China since 1949.
 Three fatalities were recorded, and 40 fishermen went missing.
 Soon after, the deadliest storm to impact Asia since 1991 impacted Myanmar, killing over 138,000 people and causing over $12 billion in damage.
 In May, Tropical Storm Halong formed west of the Philippines, tracked east, and made landfall on the west coast of the island nation.
 A total of 61 people were killed and three left missing.
 In June, Typhoon Fengshen killed over 1,400 people, with 800 of those being on the MV Princess of the Stars when it capsized in the storm.
 July was an active month for tropical cyclones, with Typhoon Kalmaegi killing a total of 25 people in Taiwan, Korea, and the Philippines.
 It was soon followed by Hurricane Dolly, causing 22 fatalities, with most of them in Guatemala, and Typhoon Fung-wong, which killed at least 6 people in parts of East Asia and the Philippines.
 In August, Tropical Storm Kammuri caused major flooding in Vietnam, killing at least 127 people.
 India was also hit by a tropical depression that killed over 60 people from flooding.
 In the Atlantic Ocean, Tropical Storm Fay made four landfalls and impacted areas of the Caribbean and Florida, causing 36 fatalities.
 Fay was soon followed by Gustav, which killed 153 people, more than half which were in Haiti, and Hurricane Hanna, which caused a total of 537 deaths, most of which were attributed to flooding in the northern part of Haiti.
 In early September, Hurricane Ike made landfall in Texas after sweeping thought the Caribbean, impacting areas already hit by Gustav and causing nearly 200 deaths.
 A couple weeks later, Typhoon Hagupit impacted large parts of South and Southeast Asia, killing at least 93 people.
 In October, Hurricane Norbert made landfall in Baja California and Sonora, killing 25 people.
 Deep Depression ARB 02 affected Yemen, causing massive floods that killed 180 people.
 In late November, Cyclone Nisha caused devastating floods in Sri Lanka and India, killing a total of 204 people, 189 of which were in India.